kashanCH/Test-KH/README.md

 - Please make sure you connect the device before running the iOS or Android if its not connected automatcially.

 #### Build project
-There are two ways to run the alivecor plugin
+We can also run alivecor plugin
 - Using Sample App
 - Using Raptor